LispEngineer/EthernetRepeater/README.md

 **Initial goals:**

-* Build an MDC/MDIO interface to read all the ports.
+* [DONE - ALL] Build an MDC/MDIO interface to read all the ports.
   * Display them on the 7-segment displays
-* Build an MDC/MDIO interface to write (and read) all the ports.
+* [DONE] Build an MDC/MDIO interface to write (and read) all the ports.
-* Build an interface that sends a simple ARP request packet
+* [DONE - ALL] Build an interface that sends a simple ARP request packet
   * Calculate CRC
   * Send at 10BASE-T
   * Send at 100BASE-TX
   * Send at 1000BASE-T
-* Build an interface that reads a single packet
+* [DONE] Build an interface that reads a single packet
   * Display information on 7-seg
-  * Display information on LCD
+  * [DONE] Display information on LCD
   * Display information on VGA or DVI
   * Send packet information via USB UART

 **Extended goals:**